Finite-dimensional differential-algebraic permutation groups: Introduction

 \subsection{Nonorthogonality and applications}

 As we have already mentioned, our motivation for the study of permutation groups in $\dcf_0$ comes from the fact that they arise as binding groups for internality.
 An understanding of definable permutation groups can thus contribute to the study of the fine structure of finite rank types, which in turn has applications to algebraic differential equations.
 This connection was made in~\cite{nmdeg} and exploited further in~\cite{freitag2022any} and~\cite{abred}.
 For example, as a quick consequence of Theorem~\ref{C}, we show in Corollary~\ref{cor:int} below, that if a type $p$ of Morley rank~$n$ is nonorthogonal to a definable set $X$ then the Morley power $p^{(n+3)}$ is not weakly orthogonal to~$X$.
 See Section~\ref{nonorth} for details, including a review of the geometric-stability notions involved.
-In fact, using a more careful analysis, we show, in Theorem~\ref{orthbound} below:
+In fact, using a more careful analysis, we show, in Theorem~\ref{orthbound} below:\footnote{Actually, the proof of Theorem~\ref{D} uses only the truth of the Borovik-Cherlin Conjecture in $\acf_0$, and so, as such, is not really an application of the previous results.}

 \begin{customthm}{D} Suppose $p$ and $q$ are complete stationary types in $\dcf_0$ of $U$-rank $m$ and $n$, respectively.
 If $p$ is nonorthogonal to $q$ then $p^{(m+3)}$ is not weakly orthogonal to $q^{(n+3)}$. \end{customthm}